turingschool/accelerated-mod-0/pairing_3.md

 ## Reflection

-[Follow the directions in this Gist](https://gist.github.com/ameseee/13dfa032e730549547a6ca72716ac9d3) and submit your fork of it in the Google Form.
+[Follow the directions in this Gist](https://gist.github.com/ameseee/13dfa032e730549547a6ca72716ac9d3) and submit your fork of it in the submission form.

 <br><br>